 This is an important first step.
 Ball State offers a number of jobs related to students’ career fields, but those are often filled by older students who are preparing to enter the job market.

 Are you just looking to make some extra cash on campus and don’t care what you do?
-Or are you trying to work your way up in an organization that pays.
-Sometimes, it’s best not to take a job at all if you are looking to build your skills for a greater opportunity down the road.
+Or are you trying to work your way up in an organization that pays?
+Sometimes, it’s best not to take a job at all if you are looking to build your skills for a better opportunity down the road.

 2. Go to Cardinal Career Link

 After you have an idea of what you want to do on campus, start looking at the different options presented to you.
-Cardinal Career Link is an easy-to-use website that helps find listings of available jobs and internships.
+Cardinal Career Link is an easy-to-use website to find listings of available jobs and internships.

-The website, available through the Career Center on Ball State’s website, allows you to save different jobs that you may be interested in and acquire the requisition number for said job.
-This allows you to apply and get on the list for a potential interview with your employer.
+The website, available through the Ball State Career Center web page, allows you to save different jobs that you may be interested in and acquire the requisition number for those jobs.
+This allows you to apply and get on the list for an interview with your potential employer.

 3. Head to the Career Center